Reloaded-Project/Reloaded-III/docs/Common/Configuration/About.md

 !!! info "This page describes Reloaded3's configuration file format details."

+!!! warning "TODO: Ingest for settings outside of Reloaded3 origin"

+!!! warning "TODO: How we store global configuration in Application Profiles"

 ## Requirements

 !!! info "These are the requirements for Reloaded3 configurations."